Transylvanian Taste, Local Slow Food | RomaniaForAll.com

 Overview

 This tour is designed to offer the best combination between history and gastronomy in one of the most interesting regions in Romania.
-It will present the visitors the (hi)story & taste of: Sibiu, 2019 Region of Gastronomy; Sighisoara – the best preserved medieval citadel in Romania; Alba Iulia – the King Coronation City; Viscri, “a royal heart” village cherished by HRH Charles, prince of Wales; and Sinaia – the former residence of the Romanian Kings.
+It will present the visitors the (hi)story & taste of: Sibiu, 2019 Region of Gastronomy; Sighisoara – the best preserved medieval citadel in Romania; Alba Iulia – the King Coronation City; Viscri, “a royal heart” village cherished by HM King Charles III; and Sinaia – the former residence of the Romanian Kings.

 Tour type: Food Tour (taste the local Transylvanian gastronomy)